-(from PBS's press release, May 2017) PBS announced today that the popular Christmas special and a seventh season of the critically acclaimed BBC drama CALL THE MIDWIFE will return to PBS.
-The CALL THE MIDWIFE HOLIDAY SPECIAL will air in late 2017 and the seventh season will air in the spring of 2018.
-Joining the cast in Season 7 is Leonie Elliott (Wondrous Oblivion, Danny and the Human Zoo, "Black Mirror"), who plays Nurse Lucille Anderson, the first West Indian midwife to be featured as a regular character in the series.
-Elegant, funny and clever, Nurse Lucille is swift to settle in and brings a fresh new energy to life at Nonnatus House.
-Through her eyes, viewers explore the experiences of Caribbean nurses who went to London in the 1960s to support the growing Nonnatus House.
-Written by Heidi Thomas, the Christmas special opens with Poplar under a thick blanket of snow, as the midwives face the challenge of the coldest winter for 300 years.
-The winter of 1963 saw temperatures plunge to a record low and the whole country brought to a standstill due to the severe weather.
-Battling snow, ice, power cuts and frozen pipes, the midwives strive to provide the best possible care for their patients.
-Valerie helps a young couple, newly arrived in London, who experience a traumatic birth, and Sister Julienne strives to reunite a family torn apart by a tormenting father.
-Anita Dobson ("EastEnders," "Doctors") guest stars as Mabel.
-Season 7 begins with the nuns and nurses being tested as they have never been before, both personally and professionally.
+(from PBS's press release, February 2018) PBS is transporting viewers back to East London with a seventh season of the critically acclaimed British drama CALL THE MIDWIFE.
+The series returns on March 25, 2018, with back-to-back episodes from 8:00-10:00 p.m.
+ET on PBS.
+The Sunday night lineup also features two new MASTERPIECE programs, including "The Child in Time," starring Benedict Cumberbatch and Kelly Macdonald, April 1, 9:00-10:30 p.m.
+ET, and "Unforgotten" April 8-May 13, 2018, 9:00-10:30 p.m.
+ET.
+Nonnatus House welcomes a new midwife, Lucille Anderson played by Leonie Elliott (Wondrous Oblivion, Danny and the Human Zoo, "Black Mirror"), the first West Indian midwife to be featured as a series regular.
+Elegant, compassionate and clever, Nurse Lucille is swift to settle in and brings a fresh new energy to life at Nonnatus House.
+Her story reflects the experiences of Caribbean nurses who traveled to the U.K. in the 1960s to support the expanding National Health Service.
+Season 7 of CALL THE MIDWIFE opens as the "Big Freeze" of 1963 continues and the midwives persevere through the intense winter.
+The nuns and nurses of Nonnatus House are being tested as they have never been before, both personally and professionally.
 All around them they see the old East End vanishing, as slum clearances make way for bold new tower blocks to accommodate expanding communities.
-Their work brings them into contact with a wide range of challenges, from leprosy, tokophobia and stroke, to Huntington's chorea, cataracts and unmarried mothers.
-Trixie's romance with Christopher continues to develop, while Tom and Barbara enjoy life as a married couple.
-Nurse Crane finds her authority questioned from an unexpected quarter and Sister Monica Joan is forced to accept her failing faculties.
-Life for the Turners is turned upside down when Shelagh decides to employ an au pair.
+They find themselves facing a wide range of medical challenges, from breech birth to cancer, Huntington's chorea and cataracts.
+Trixie and Christopher continue to develop their romance, while Tom and Barbara enjoy life as a married couple.
+Nurse Crane's authority is questioned from an unexpected source, and Sister Monica Joan is forced to accept her failing faculties.
+Additionally, life for the Turners is turned upside down when Shelagh decides to employ an au pair.